ersin-ertan/LearnKategory/readme.md

 ### Conceptual Understanding
 * Assumes you know kotlin
 * Bottom up approach because top down is via Category theory/too abstract
-* First, goto glossary and replace old code concept knowledge with functional datatypes
+* First, goto glossary and replace old code concept knowledge with functional datatypes for Option, Either, and Try
+* Then do functional error handling practice within the datatypes package
+* TODO Introduce monadic comprehension before MonadError
+* Go to the typeclass MonadError to learn about error handling inside of monadic contexts
 * Now we have basic control of functional style abstractions and thinking